 Following a complaint from an injured patient, Intuitive Surgical released an “Urgent Medical Device Notification” in May 2013 stating that “micro-cracks” in some models of Intuitive’s monopolar curved scissors can cause leaks that “may create a pathway for electrosurgical energy to leak to tissue during use and potentially cause thermal injury.”

 In recent months, CNBC and NBC News released similar stories highlighting this long-term durability issue.
 Several lawsuits have since been filed citing this defect as the cause of medical complications allegedly suffered following a surgical procedure performed with the assistance of the da Vinci System.
 Intuitive Surgical is currently contesting all lawsuits, disputing it is liable for related injuries.

 Ward Black Law is currently investigating da Vinci surgical complications and da Vinci surgery problem claims.
 If you or your loved one has suffered from adverse health effects following a surgical procedure performed with the assistance of the da Vinci Surgical System, you may be entitled to pursue a claim with the manufacturer, your physician or hospital for damages.

-For a free and confidential case evaluation, contact the robotic injury attorneys at Ward Black Law in Greensboro, N.C., today.
+For a free and confidential case evaluation, contact the robotic injury attorneys at Ward Black Law today.
 Our experienced attorneys and staff are standing by to answer your questions, evaluate your case and discuss your rights and potential claim.
-You can reach us by phone at (336) 333-2244 or toll-free: 1-877-256-1214; or visit us online at www.wardblack.com.
+Call or text us today at 800-531-9191.

 4/9/13 – Surgical robot da Vinci scrutinized by FDA after deaths, other surgical nightmares – NY Daily News